battibass/DTSliceTestOfflineAnalysis/README.md

 # Edit the txt:
 # - You can use an existing ntuple to get tTrig values
-#   in the ntuple, look either at the segment t0 or at
+#   from it, look either at the segment t0 or at the
-#   the rising edge of the phase-1 timeboxes.
+#   rising edge of the phase-1 timeboxes.
 # - Once ready open the txt file and look for "2 2 12"
 #   (these are wheel station sector), then edit the
 #   7th column (it corresponds to tTrigs) for all 3